exasol/pyexasol/doc/user_guide/sql_formatting.rst

 SQL Formatting
 ==============

-PyEXASOL provides custom Exasol-specific formatter based on standard `Python 3 Formatter <https://docs.python.org/3/library/string.html#string.Formatter>`_.
+PyExasol provides custom Exasol-specific formatter based on standard `Python 3 Formatter <https://docs.python.org/3/library/string.html#string.Formatter>`_.

 You're not forced to use this formatter.
 You can always overload it using `cls_formatter` connection option or format raw SQL yourself.